The Complete Guide to Anti-AI Design in 2026

 # Transform using a specific design system

-Once you have the basics in place, these advanced techniques push your score further into Grade A territory.
+With the basics in place, these push the score deep into Grade A.

 Procedural Palette Generation

-Sailop generates color palettes procedurally from seed values using perceptual color spaces (OKLCH).
-This means every project gets a mathematically unique palette that still maintains proper contrast ratios and color harmony.
+Sailop builds palettes procedurally from a seed in OKLCH, a perceptual color space, so every project gets a mathematically distinct palette that still holds its contrast ratios.

 # Generate a palette from a seed